AlisAquilae/Academia/content/Terminology/Concepts/Water 1/Storativity.md

 $$

 This refers to the fact that the effect of addition or removal of water on the groundwater level ($h$ in mm) is much larger.
 For example, 1mm of rainfall often causes groundwater rise in the order of 1 cm.
+Thus, the storativity

 >[!Question]
 >It rains 5 mm on a soil with a storativity of 8%.
 How much does the groundwater table rise?